 Primary Anchoring System

-The VAST6 anchoring system boasts an anchoring system on one anchor per foot of shelter width that can hold up to 45,000 pounds per square foot.
+The VAST6 anchoring system boasts an anchoring system based on one anchor per foot of shelter width that can hold up to 45,000 pounds per square foot.

 Front Anchoring System